Beast and the Harlot

-Live

-"Beast and the Harlot" has been played 536 times by the band.
-It is their fourth most performed song live.

-A live version recorded during Warped Tour was featured as the B-Side to "Bat Country", as well as on the Masters of Horror soundtrack.

-Meaning
+Composition and lyrics

+Musically, the track has been described as "utterly ridiculous and over-blown" by The Skinny.
+The track makes strong use of melody in the guitar work.
+Some of the song's lead guitar parts are variations of the main riff.
+The vocal cadences contain hooks.
+The song's structure is described as "straightforward".
+The song is one of the first songs recorded with M. Shadows' different vocal style avoiding unclean vocals as well as a more hard rock sound as opposed to their previous work, with heavy and fast riffs.

-"Beast and the Harlot" is about the fall of Babylon, The Great from the Book of Revelation (particularly chapter seventeen), from which many quotes are taken, such as "Seven headed beast, ten horns raise from his head", "hatred strips her and leaves her naked", and other references.
-The Harlot referred to in the song is Great Babylon, quoted in the song, "Fallen now is Babylon The Great."
+Lyrically, "Beast and the Harlot" is about the fall of Babylon, the Great from the Book of Revelation (particularly chapter seventeen), from which many quotes are taken, such as "Seven headed beast, ten horns raise from his head", "hatred strips her and leaves her naked", and other references.
+The Harlot referred to in the song is Great Babylon, quoted in the song, "Fallen now is Babylon, the Great".
 On Avenged Sevenfold's All Excess DVD, Tony Petrossian, who directed the video, says that M. Shadows' lyrics for this song about the fall of Babylon is comparing Babylon to Hollywood, showing many Hollywood clichés such as the young, innocent boys being corrupted and losing their souls.
-In the music video the Harlot was played by actress Elizabeth Melendez.
+In the music video, the Harlot was played by actress Elizabeth Melendez.